U.S. life insurers impose waiting periods to skirt coronavirus risk

 March 19 (Reuters) - U.S. life insurers are trying to curb their own risks to coronavirus by imposing waiting periods for applicants who have traveled to regions with widespread outbreaks, industry experts said.

-Life insurers are worried about insuring U.S. customers who have traveled to countries that the U.S. Centers for Disease Control deems most concerning for contagion risk, including China, Iran, and many European nations.
+Life insurers are worried about insuring U.S. customers who have traveled to countries that the U.S. Centers for Disease Control deems most worrying for contagion risk, including China, Iran, and many European nations.

 Lincoln Financial Group LNC.N, on Monday imposed a 30-day waiting period before issuing policies to most applicants who have traveled to those regions, a spokesman said.

-American International Group Inc AIG.N, said earlier this month it would postpone decisions about life insurance applications from customers who traveled to several affected regions, including Italy and South Korea, until they were back in the United States for 30 days, according to a memo seen by Reuters.
+American International Group Inc AIG.N said earlier this month it would postpone decisions about life insurance applications from customers with planned or current travel to China and Hong Kong, Italy and South Korea, until they were back in the United States for 30 days, according to a memo seen by Reuters.

-AIG is closely monitoring ongoing developments and following recommendations from the World Health Organization (WHO) and Centers for Disease Control, a spokesman said.
+AIG is closely monitoring ongoing developments and following recommendations from the World Health Organization (WHO) and CDC, a spokesman said.

 Life insurers often ask applicants about travel plans to screen whether they could be at risk for serious diseases, such as malaria, or violence.